nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 !!! note "New module contributions are always welcome!"

-    If you have a module that you would like to contribute back to the commmunity, reach out on the nf-core slack or just open a pull request to the modules repository.
+    If you have a module that you would like to contribute back to the commmunity, reach out on the nf-core slack or open a pull request to the modules repository.

 ---